nico4mcs/doc/doc/ElectricUnits.md

 ## DC Direct Current

 DC is constant.
-This means, that it always flows from the positive to the negative pole.
+This means, that it always flows from the positive to the negative pole (in physics it is the other way around).
 DC is usually used for devices with a battery or TVs.

 ![](./media/DC.jpeg)